mrbumpy409/SoundFont-Spec-Test/README.md

 The result should be a smooth progression over a wide frequency range for the low pass filter, with noticeably more filtering at low velocities than the default velocity-to-FC modulator.

-#### C: old SoundFont 2.0 behavior (SB Live!)
+#### C: old SoundFont 2.0 behavior (SB AWE32/64 and Live!)

-On the Sound Blaster Live!, instruments with attack 6 ms or greater enable filtering at lower velocities.
+On the Sound Blaster Live!, a volume envelope attack of 8 ms or greater enables a velocity-to-FC modulator that reduces the filter cutoff at lower velocities.
+The same is true on AWE32/64 with volume envelope attack of 7 ms or greater.
 This test attempts to see if this behavior is emulated.
-If **Test A** does not result in a filtered sound but **Test C** does, then this old behavior is emulated.
+If **Test A** does not result in a progressively filtered sound but **Test C** does, then this old behavior is emulated.
 If **Test A** sounds filtered, then ignore the results of this test.

 #### D: 2.01 spec default modulator deleted from instrument